Tofu Chocolate Mousse

 Instructions

 - Blend all ingredients in a blender until smooth.
 Taste and adjust sweetness as needed.
-If using chia seeds, add to the mixture after blending.
+If using chia seeds, they can be added to the mixture before or after blending.

 - Refrigerate for around 3 hours, ideally overnight.